patie229/DBMS_03/README.md

 > for a library system?
 Justify your answer.
 >
 > *Your answer:*
+>
+> With ON DELETE CASCADE on loan.member_no, the DELETE FROM member WHERE member_no = 102 would succeed silently, and all loan lines referencing Schneider would be cascaded down — including the currently open loan 2 on copy 3.

 ### Task 5c – Verify the composite primary key of `writes`